aldebjer/pysim/doc/index.rst

 Installing PySim
 ----------------
-PySim can be be installed from within SSPA by using pip.
+PySim will soon be installable using pip.
 Simply type

 .. code-block:: bash